Stéphane De Groodt: Early life and education

-Stéphane De Groodt is the son of an engineer at Texaco and a housewife who takes care of handicapped children in foundations.
-Dyslexic, he has a chaotic scholarity, which already translates his wills to play comedy.
-He did not obtain any graduation and decided to become a comedian as well as a racing driver.
-His parents offered him a racing driver suit and a helmet.
+Stéphane De Groodt is the son of an engineer at Texaco and a housewife who takes care of handicapped children.
+Dyslexic, he has a chaotic schooling, which soon translated his will towards comedy.
+He did not obtain any educational degree and decided to become a comedian as well as a racing driver.
+His parents bought him a racing driver suit and a helmet.

-He then went through several small jobs, including barman, journalist, marketing assistant, editor and advertiser, while entering little by little the field of the competition.
-He learned to become a comedian in the evening on stage while dedicating the weekends to auto racing.
+He then went through several small jobs, including as a barman, journalist, marketing assistant, editor and advertiser, while entering the field of the competition.
+He did stand-up comedy in the evenings on stage while dedicating the weekends to auto racing.

 Auto racing career

-While cooking meal to sell it at restaurants, Stéphane De Groodt paid the auto racing school of La Châtre near Châteauroux where he met the Belgian racing driver Eric van de Poele.
-He was a professional racing driver from 1985 to 2000, and rose to fame especially with Formula Renault, Formula 3000, Porsche Supercup at the 2001 Spa 24 Hours, and even at the BMW M1 Procar Championship in which he received the title of Champion of Belgium in BMW Compact Cup.
+While cooking meals to sell at restaurants, De Groodt paid the auto racing school of La Châtre near Châteauroux where he met the Belgian racing driver Eric van de Poele.
+He was a professional racing driver from 1985 to 2000, and rose to fame especially with Formula Renault, Formula 3000, Porsche Supercup at the 2001 Spa 24 Hours, and at the Belgian Procar in which he received the title of Champion of Belgium in BMW Compact Cup.
 In 2000, he left the auto racing competition to become a full-time comedian.